top of page

 You will be anonymous

-No details will be included that could identify you.
+No details will be included that could identify you, the organization, or anyone else involved.

 The point of this research is to center the voices of people who speak up, not to identify or punish people or organizations.